nyergler/nyergler.github.io/content/posts/2003-11-10-my-mozilla-wishlist.md

 First, a way to watch events as they happen.
 There are several instances where I know I want to respond to an event that the browser fires, but I’m not sure what to hook to.
 For example, switching tabs.
 In this case I was able to examine the tabbrowser.xul file and figure it out.
 But wouldn’t it be easier to just turn on **event listening** and see the events scroll by?

-Second, a <span class="caps">XUL</span> introspector.
-If I want to know how the browser renders an element, it’d be real handy to have the ability to enter **introspection mode** and selectively reveal the <span class="caps">XUL</span> behind an element.
+Second, a XUL introspector.
+If I want to know how the browser renders an element, it’d be real handy to have the ability to enter **introspection mode** and selectively reveal the XUL behind an element.
 Again, this can be accomplished through source exploration, but the idea here is convenience.